SallyPJ/ocp9/README.md

-# Project 9 : LitReviews
+# Project 9 : LitReview

 ## Description
 This project is a Django-based web application designed for readers to create and manage review requests (tickets) and respond to them with detailed critiques.